VonHeikemen/lsp-zero.nvim/README.md

 # LSP Zero

-The purpose of this plugin is to bundle all the "boilerplate code" necessary to have [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (a popular autocompletion plugin) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) working together.
+Collection of functions that will help you setup Neovim's LSP client, so you can get IDE-like features with minimum effort.

+Out of the box it will help you integrate [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (an autocompletion plugin) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) (a collection of configurations for various LSP servers).

 If you have any question about a feature or configuration feel free to open a new [discussion](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) in this repository.
 Or join the chat [#lsp-zero-nvim:matrix.org](https://matrix.to/#/#lsp-zero-nvim:matrix.org).